amarian12/docs.guldencoin.com/content/vanitygen.md

 groups_weight: 10
 ---

 Ever seen those 'nice' addresses that start with a recognizable prefix?
-For instance ``, the address for Developer Geert-Johan.
+For instance the addresses used at satoshi dice and nlgcup.com?
 You can generate such an address for yourself!
 With a little tool called 'vanitygen'.

 This page describes how to do this.
 It's assumed that you have some knowledge of the commandline.